Base64 Encode/Decode

 Security engineers decoding suspicious Base64 payloads during incident review

-SREs decoding Base64 values stored in Kubernetes secrets for debugging
+SREs reading Base64 values stored in Kubernetes secrets

 Why use Base64 Encode/Decode?